 - Steve Pasquale, Reiko Aylesworth, John Ortiz, Johnny Lewis

 - Release Date

 If there’s one good thing, just one, about Alien vs. Predator: Requiem, it’s that Paul W.S.
 Anderson (Resident Evil) has nothing to do with it.
-The writer-director of Alien vs. Predator didn’t write or direct this action-horror sequel… Meaning, his type of brainless videogame moviemaking should be absent, right?
+The writer-director of Alien vs. Predator didn’t write or direct this action-horror sequel.
+Meaning, that his type of brainless video game moviemaking should be absent, right?
 Right?
 No such luck.
 Twentieth Century Fox found carbon copies, two of them, in the form of brothers Colin and Greg Strause, to direct.
-And then they released their movie conveniently on Christmas Day, so those of you burnt-out on holiday madness could relieve your tension by watching little children and pregnant women be slaughtered like cattle by alien beasties.
+And then they released their movie conveniently on Christmas Day, so those of you burnt out on holiday madness could relieve your tension by watching little children and pregnant women be slaughtered like cattle by alien beasties.
 Merry Christmas.

 Shortened to AVP:R by the crack marketing staff at Fox, this sequel takes place immediately after the first ended, when, if you recall, the Predator ship just leaves the hero in Antarctica to freeze her buns off.
 Meanwhile, a part-Predator-part-Alien (dubbed “PredAlien” by the unimaginative filmmakers) pops out of the lone Predator survivor’s chest and screeches in amalgamated delight.
 When this sequel begins, the “PredAlien” causes the Predator spaceship to crash land in Gunnison, Colorado.
 Facehugger cargo spills in the crash; they get loose, find faces to hug, and, well, you know the rest.